 Belmont transmitter is just to the left of West Burton power station, but a further 26 miles away !

-Such is the altitude (1140ft / 345m) at our aerial test site you could see an incredible 7 (seven ! ) power stations and these are marked with white pins on our TX map.
-Unfortunately, as of summer 2012, that's now down to five due to the cooling towers at Thorpe Marsh and High Marnham being demolished.
-Actually I suppose it should be four and a half since Ferrybridge's cooling towers were demolished in 2019 !
+Such is the altitude (1140ft / 345m) at our aerial test site that at one time you could see an incredible 7 (seven ! ) power stations and these are marked with white pins on our TX map.
+Unfortunately, as of October 2021, that's now down to four due to the cooling towers at Thorpe Marsh, High Marnham and Eggbrough being demolished.
+Actually I suppose it should be three and a half since Ferrybridge's cooling towers were demolished in 2019 !

 From the NE to the SE they are/were :